ezequielfn8/data-engineer-exercise/README.md

 Brief.
 You will:
 1. Download data from a public API to a dabase of your choice.
-2. Create your own API to read the data from your database.
+2. [OPTIONAL] Create your own API to read the data from your database.
 3. Create a SQL report.
 4. Automate your pipeline in the cloud.